nuejs/nue/packages/nuejs.org/docs/project-structure.md

 libs: ["@lib", lib]
 ```

-Here's how you include assets in `site.yaml`, `app.yaml`, or in the page's frontmatter:
+These libraries can reside both on the root level, and inside a specific application.
+Once the libraries have been defined, you include library assets in `site.yaml`, `app.yaml`, or in the page's frontmatter with an `include` statement as follows:

 ``` yaml
 include: [syntax-highlight, video]
 ```

-The values from all scopes are _concatenated_ into one single array and the matches are partial so that a value such as "syntax" will match both "syntax-highlight" and "syntax-extras".
+If you include assets in several levels, the vhe values of include statements are _concatenated_ into one single array and the matches are partial so that a value such as "syntax" will match both "syntax-highlight" and "syntax-extras".

 #### Excluding assets